aldrisheesh/groupings-tracker/src/GETTING_STARTED.md

 1. Still in Biology subject
 2. Scroll to "Grouping Categories"
 3. Type "Lab Partners" in the input
+4. Choose a color (e.g., green, blue, purple)
-4. Click "Add Grouping"
+5. Click "Add Grouping"
-5. See it appear!
+6. See it appear with your chosen color!

-**What you learned:** Creating related data
+**What you learned:** Creating related data with custom styling

 ---